 Metal Boy: A fictional character of Pemi lore, created by Tom Reed, Jr. He appears in multiple stories and poems, and also in a musical.
 Oh, and by the way, he’s made entirely of metal.
 Watch out for rainy days!

-Mess Hall: The dining hall: a beautiful sloped-roofed, high-ceiling building perched on a hill overlooking camp, where all meals are eaten, family-style.
+Mess Hall: The dining hall: a beautiful slope-roofed, high-ceilinged building perched on a hill overlooking camp, where all meals are eaten, family-style.
 Announcements follow each meal, with hearty singing after lunch and dinner.

 Pemi Hill: Behind the Intermediate and Junior camp there is a wooded hill rising up about Pemi.
 A short, steep trail up the hillside takes Pemi campers to a wooden shelter that sits beside a fresh spring.
 Each cabin has the opportunity to spend a night up there at least once a season, and cook breakfast over the fire in the morning.
 It’s close enough to camp to still be able to hear that bugle calls, but far enough away to still feel like camping.